 My favorite things to enjoy in the midcoast of Maine are visiting the many charming small towns, taking a stroll through each downtown and visiting many of the arts venues and quaint shops.
 When in Maine you need to photograph and visit as many of the state’s 65 lighthouses.
 Maine is one of those states that keep pulling you back to visit again.

-The best way to explore the coast of Maine by car, so you can stop at any historic town or beautiful viewpoint you come across.
+The best way to explore the coast of Maine and start your Maine road trip is doing it by car, so you can stop at any historic town or beautiful viewpoint you come across.
 Mazda provided us with the 2019 Mazda CX-5 Signature AWD which is perfect for road trips with a cool HUD (heads up display) too keep our eyes on the road, integrated navigation and up to 27 MPG.